-NFL hopefuls use AI for a leg up ahead of pre-draft season
+NFL hopefuls use AI for a leg up ahead of predraft season

 For athletes, the tracking software may fill a gap that sometimes exists between how they think they performed and what a coach tells them they did.
 Instead of guessing whether their foot placement was correct, the software can show precisely what happened.

 “When I was running the 100-meter dash, I’d work with my coach to make adjustments to shave off fractions of a second, but it was all by feel.
-Sometimes it worked, sometimes it didn’t, because I didn’t fully know what my body was actually doing,” says Ashton Eaton, an Olympic gold medalist who works as an Intel product development engineer.
+Sometimes it worked, sometimes it didn’t, because I didn’t fully know what my body was actually doing,” said Ashton Eaton, an Olympic gold medalist who works as an Intel product development engineer.

 Athlete tracking has limitations though.
 It doesn’t tell coaches or athletes how to correct issues.
 It only highlights what the athlete did do.
 It’s up to coaches to determine how to use the information.

-“I don’t know that we’re ever going to take the place of the coach and I don’t think that that’s necessarily always the role of technology,” Friedman said.
-“But it can make a decent practitioner really good and it can take a good practitioner and make them great.”
+“I don’t know that we’re ever going to take the place of the coach, and I don’t think that that’s necessarily always the role of technology,” Friedman said.
+“But it can make a decent practitioner really good, and it can take a good practitioner and make them great.”